Researcher Database

 The 41st Annual Conference of Japan Academy of Nursing Science.
 Virtual Congress 2021/12

-• The influence of social support on mental health among Chinese immigrant women in Japan [Invited]
+• The influence of social support on mental health among Chinese immigrant women in Japan [Not invited]

 Luo Y, Aoyanagi M, Sato Y